The 20 Best Axillary Nerve Dysfunction Doctors Near Me in Texas, US

 Offers Telehealth

 Dr. Ethan Chandler is a board-certified family physician with an eye for prevention- and wellness-based medicine.
 While attending the University of Arkansas for Medical Sciences (UAMS) in Little Rock, he advocated for the health and wellness of residents in the Department of Family Medicine’s residency program.
 In his practice, he is also focused on the management of chronic health conditions, including diabetes and osteoporosis, and diagnostic care with an emphasis on audiology testing for hearing loss.Dr.
 Chandler earned his medical degree from the Texas Tech University Health Sciences Center in Lubbock.
 He went on to complete his family medicine residency at UAMS, serving as chief resident during his final year of training.
 Dr. Chandler also holds master’s degrees in business administration/hospital organization management and medical sciences.
 He earned his MBA from the Texas Tech University Rawls College of Business in Lubbock and his master’s in medical sciences from the University of North Texas Health Science Center in Fort Worth.
 When not with his patients, Dr. Chandler enjoys being outdoors, attending sporting events, playing the guitar and banjo, and listening to music.
 He is a member of the American Academy of Family Physicians and American Medical Association.
 Dr. Chandler is rated as an Experienced provider by MediFind in the treatment of Axillary Nerve Dysfunction.
-His top areas of expertise are Obesity, Hypertension, Glucocorticoid-Remediable Aldosteronism, and Familial Hypertension.
+His clinical expertise encompasses Obesity, Glucocorticoid-Remediable Aldosteronism, Familial Hypertension, and Hypertension.

 Experienced in Axillary Nerve Dysfunction